Botanical: Phaseolus vulgaris

 White Kidney Bean is a wonderful source of water-soluble and insoluble fiber that is very helpful for many bowel complaints and helps to prevent constipation.
 Research studies have shown that this fiber not only helps to increase stool bulk, but also helps prevent digestive disorders like Irritable Bowel Syndrome (IBS) and diverticulosis.

 Regarding weight loss, recent scientific studies have produced interesting results with respect to the use of White Kidney Bean.
 Apparently, it acts as a "starch blocker."
 Alpha-amylase is an enzyme that plays a key role in the digestion of foods and is essential for metabolizing of starchy carbohydrates.
 When starchy, "complex" carbohydrates (rice, bread, pasta and potatoes) are consumed, they are broken down into dextrins and finally glucose (sugar), which is either used immediately for energy, stored in muscle tissue or sent to the liver, where it is converted into lipids and stored as FAT.
 As an amylase inhibitor, White Kidney Bean is thought to block the action of the digestive enzyme and pass the starches through the system, undigested.
+In 2013, research findings from the UK and Germany, which were published in the journal, Obesity, found that after twelve-weeks' supplementation of White Kidney Bean, subjects lost significantly more body fat mass and waist circumference compared to the placebo group.

 White Kidney Bean is a rich source of cholesterol-lowering fiber, and increased dietary fiber is thought to be an excellent way to promote good cardiac health.
 Fiber binds with the bile acids that are used to make cholesterol.
 Fiber isn't absorbed, so when it exits the body in the feces, it takes the bile acids with it.
 As a result, the body ends up with less cholesterol.
 Soluble fibers also prevent cholesterol absorption, and lowered cholesterol helps to reduce platelet aggregation (clotting).
 This action may be beneficial in reducing high blood pressure, arteriosclerosis, strokes and heart attacks.